vogonsorg/ProxmoxDrivers/README.md

 # ProxmoxDrivers

 This repo is specifically for drivers and driver related software to enable a user to easily acquire the latest working drivers for their chosen OS.
-This repo will be specifically for the latest working drivers for Proxmox specific drivers and passthrough devices and not a repository off all drivers versions or drivers for all devices that can be used with passthrough.
+This repo will ONLY be for the latest working drivers for Proxmox devices AND passthrough devices and NOT a repository of all driver versions or drivers for all devices that can be used with passthrough.

 The software within this repo have their own copyright and licenses, reference the respective .inf files and copyright metadata for the copyright owners of said software.